rachidel12/Minikube-Spring/ReadMe.md

 ```kubectl delete service <service_name>```<hr>
 ```kubectl delete deployment <deployment_name>```

-9.  to strat the minikube-frontend-service, we run this command to access to our application from our browser:
+9.  to start the minikube-frontend-service, we run this command to access to our application from our browser:
 <br>
 ```minikube service minikube-demo-frontend ```